kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

         ```

 After the installation process is finished, the `Status: Installed, description: Kyma installed` message appears.
-    In case of an error, you can fetch the logs from the Installer by running:
+    If you receive an error, fetch the Installer logs using this command:
     ```
     kubectl -n kyma-installer logs -l 'name=kyma-installer'
     ```